 The Naval Academy Alumni Association recognizes graduates who have distinguished themselves in various different endeavors, which include but are not limited to their military service.
 While nominations for this prestigious award may come from different sources, most recipients are nominated by their classmates!
 As detailed below, two members of the Class of 1973 have been recognized by the Alumni Association as Distinguished Graduates, based on nominations by our Class.
 Maybe we can go for three!!!

-The following information is contained in the following file: Guidance For Distinguished Graduate Award Submissions (updated 2022) (final)
+The following information is contained in the following file: DGA Guidance for 2024

 Guidance For Distinguished Graduate Award Submissions

 The President of the Class of 1973 has established a Distinguished Graduate Award (DGA) Committee responsible for receiving, reviewing / editing and nominating qualified and deserving classmates to the United States Naval Academy Alumni Association (USNAAA) DGA Selection Committee.
-No more than one new nominee will be submitted in any given year.
 All members of the 1973 DGA Committee are selected for three-year terms by the Class President; term limit(s) may be renewed / extended at the discretion of the Class President.
 The Committee Chairman will serve one year in that position.
 The next senior member will then assume the duties as Committee Chairman for one year, etc.